 2 Basis of preparation

 2.1 Statement of compliance

 These financial statements have been prepared in accordance with the Singapore Financial Reporting Standards (International) ("SFRS(I)").
-These are the Company's first financial statements prepared in accordance with SFRS(I) and SFRS(I) 1 First-time Adoption of Singapore Financial Reporting Standards (International) has been applied.
+These financial statements prepared under SFRS(I) are in compliance with International Financial Reporting Standards ("IFRS").